owncloud-archive/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 Uploading big files > 512MB
 ===========================

-The default maximum file size for uploads is 512MB.
-You can increase this limit up to what your filesystem and operating system allows.
-There are certain hard limits that cannot be exceeded:
+The default maximum file size for uploads, in ownCloud, is 512MB.
+You can increase this limit up to the maximum file size which your filesystem, operating system, or other software allows, for example:

-* < 2GB on 32Bit OS-architecture
+* < 2GB on a 32Bit OS-architecture
-* < 2GB on Windows (32Bit and 64Bit)
-* < 2GB with Server Version 4.5 or older
 * < 2GB with IE6 - IE8
 * < 4GB with IE9 - IE11

-64-bit filesystems have much higher limits; consult the documentation for your filesystem.
+64-bit filesystems have much higher limits.
+Please consult the documentation for your filesystem.

-.. note:: The ownCloud sync client is not affected by these upload limits as it is uploading files in smaller chunks.
+.. note:: The ownCloud sync client itself however is able to upload files of any size, as it uploads files by transmitting them in small chunks.
+But, it can never exceed the maximum file size limits of the remote host.

 System Configuration
 --------------------